-If you’re looking for a night out on the island, we definetly suggest a beer (or four) at Dinghy Dock.
+Culebra, Pureto Rico isn’t known for its nighttime adventures.
+The nights here are mostly peaceful with not too many things to do.
+If you’re looking for a night out on the island, we definitely suggest a beer (or four) at Dinghy Dock.
 Offering live music and great views of the bay, let’s just say we spent many blissful hours here.

-If you want a few other places to check out to get your nightly libations on, Mamacitas Guest House, The Spot and El Batey are a few other bars on Culebra.
+If you want a few other places to check out to get your nightly libations on, Mamacitas Guest House, The Spot, and El Batey are a few other great bars on Culebra.

 Is Culebra Safe to Visit?

 With the island being so small, crime is not a real issue on Culebra.
-You’ll want to use caution when driving as some of the island roads are bumpy and not well maintained.
+You’ll want to use caution when driving as some of the island roads are bumpy and not well maintained though.

 All in all, there was never a point when we felt unsafe.
 Just use common sense with keeping valuables out of site and locked away and you shouldn’t have a problem.

 The most dangerous part about visiting Culebra is probably the snorkeling.
 Even though the waters are clear and shallow, you still need to practice caution to stay safe.
 The rocks can be pretty sharp and there are also predators (keeping a respectful distance will also keep you safe).